Nuclear Science and Applications MSc

 What you will study

-The substantial practical element of this programme enables you to relate taught material to real-world applications.
+The substantial practical element of this course enables you to relate taught material to real-world applications.
 Formal lectures are complemented with work in specialist radiation laboratories that were recently refurbished as part of a £1m upgrade to our facilities.
 In these facilities you will work with a wide range of radioactive sources and radiation detectors.

 There is also an extended project in the spring and an 11-week MSc dissertation project in the summer, and students will have the opportunity to complete their dissertation on a topic specialising in nuclear research.